sha620/java-quotes-app/README.md

 This project is a simple Java-based HTTP server that serves random motivational quotes via a REST API.
 The quotes are externalized to a `quotes.txt` file for easy customization.jj

 ## Features
-- Serves random motivational quotes in JSON format.
+- Serves random motivational quotes in JSON format.t
 - Uses an external `quotes.txt` file for configurable quotes.
 - Lightweight HTTP server using `com.sun.net.httpserver.HttpServer`.
 - Dockerized for easy deployment.